 This property allows the builder to specify the plural name of the form.
 The system by default adds an “s” at the end of the name, but, for example, Daily Availabilities would need to be specified here to avoid a misspelling (Daily Availabilitys).

 Allow copy to clipboard

-- Copy to clipboard: this allows people to paste the information stored in the clipboard multiple times.
-The data remains stored until a new record is copied or Clear data is clicked.
+- Copy to clipboard: allows people to paste the information stored in the clipboard multiple times.
+The data remains stored until a new record is copied or the browser window is refreshed or closed.

 - Copy for next entry: this auto fills the next entry, but once it has auto filled the form the clipboard is emptied and it cannot be used again.